Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

   two systems (Godot and our Rsync-over-websockets one, we now just support the Godot one) so our binary is slightly smaller.

+* Numeric editors should surface sliders in more places now (those that did nto have set boundaries).
+Fixes long-standing #426, #984.

 ### Fixes

 * iPhone: Layout for the learning tab has been adjusted (#1646)

+* iPhone: InputMap was not showing up (#1649, Discord).

+* iPhone: Fix SpriteFrame editor (#1650, Discord).

 ## Build 2825